State of Wisconsin

 • An issued "blanket bond" for employment purposes does not fulfill this obligation.
 A separate, specific bond in the amount of $500 is required by Wisconsin Statutes.

-• Once filed with the Department of Financial Institutions, your bond cannot be cancelled and will expire in four (4) years with your notary commission.
+• Once filed with the Department of Financial Institutions, the bond must be in effect for the full duration of your notary commission.

 • The surety bond must be provided by an insurance/surety company licensed to write surety bonds in the State of Wisconsin.